userfrosting/learn/pages/06.sprinkles/04.customize/docs.md

 This is because the template for this page is dynamically pulling that particular piece of text from your new configuration file.
 Note that your value for `site.title` overrides the value of `site.title` in the core Sprinkle's configuration file.

 [notice=tip]You can [override configuration values](/configuration/config-files) from any previously loaded Sprinkles, including the default Sprinkles that ship with UserFrosting.
 Check the Core Sprinkle and the Account Sprinkle `/app/config/default.php` for a complete list.[/notice]

-## Removing default Sprinkles

-A default install, from the Skeleton, enables every [default Sprinkles](/structure/sprinkles#bundled-sprinkles).
-But it's not said your app requires every features provided by theses default sprinkles.
-For example, you might not need the Admin and Account Sprinkle if you don't need any of the user management feature.

-In this case, two files need to be edited : `composer.json` and the Sprinkle Recipe.

-1. In **/composer.json**, remove those two lines :
-    ```json
-    "userfrosting/sprinkle-account": "^5.0",
-    "userfrosting/sprinkle-admin": "^5.0",
-    ```

-2. Since changes were made to *composer.json*, composer need to be updated (`composer update`).

-3. In the Sprinkle Recipe, both `Account::class` and `Admin:class` can be removed from the `getSprinkles()` method:
-    ```php
-    public function getSprinkles(): array
-    {
-        return [
-            Core::class,
-            //Account::class,
-            //Admin::class,
-            AdminLTE::class,
-        ];
-    }
-    ```

-[notice]Technically, the **Core** sprinkle IS optional.
-However, remember it provides pretty much every base feature of UserFrosting, including database support.
-Without any sprinkles, i.e. only the UserFrosting Framework, your app would be a very basic Slim Application with routes support.[/notice]